 - Significant limits on eligibility of new solar power plants (e.g. support was only provided for small solar power plants on rooftops of buildings); - In relation to facilities put into operation on or after January 1, 2011, the authority of the ERO to decrease fixed feed-in tariffs by more than 5%, provided that the investment repayment period is shorter than 11 years; - Withholding tax imposed on operators of solar facilities put into operation between January 1, 2009 and December 31, 2010, in the amount of (i) 26% of the income corresponding to the feed-in tariff or (ii) 28% of the income corresponding to the "green bonus," as applicable.
-This tax is applicable until December 31, 2013; - Abolition of the exemption from income tax; - Increased fee for solar facilities being built on agricultural land; and - State subsidies introduced as financial support for renewable energy (as another means of financial support).
+This tax has been amended and prolonged with effect from January 1, 2014 (see below "-Current Legislation-The Czech Promoted Energy Sources Act"); - Abolition of the exemption from income tax; - Increased fee for solar facilities being built on agricultural land; and - State subsidies introduced as financial support for renewable energy (as other means of financial support).